Orel State University: Oryol State University Today

 Orel State University named after I.S.
-Turgenev is the first Key University in Russia; the only multidisciplinary center in the region that conducts continuous training of specialists of all levels in the field of pedagogical, engineering, medical, natural-science and humanities education.
+Turgenev is the first Key University in Russia.

 To date, the structure of the university is represented by 3 branches (Karachev, Livny and Mtsensk), 12 institutes and 13 faculties.
 This is 297 educational programs and more than 940 doctors and candidates of science teaching.
 About 19,000 students from 55 countries study at our University; more than 4,000 students are graduated annually.
-Almost the third of the students graduate with an honors degree.
 The university consists of: